Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/01/acid-test-for-social-media.md

 So as a few people have noticed, I have been gradually deleting all of my social media accounts over the past eight months.
 I originally deleted Facebook, then Twitter, and then all of the others (including Google+).

-> Keep before your eyes the swift onset of oblivion, and the abysses of eternity before us and behind; mark how hollow are the echoes of applause, how fickle and undiscerning the judgements of professed admirers, and how puny the arena of human fame. – Marcus Aurelius
+> Keep before your eyes the swift onset of oblivion, and the abysses of eternity before us and behind; mark how hollow are the echoes of applause, how fickle and undiscerning the judgements of professed admirers, and how puny the arena of human fame. <cite>Marcus Aurelius</cite>

 Here’s the acid test I used to make my decisions.
 It has two simple parts.